What Immigration-Related Questions Can Employers Ask During the Hiring Process?

 Employers often ask me: “What pre-employment questions are permissible to ask to help me determine whether a prospective candidate requires immigration sponsorship?”

-Employers are prohibited from denying protected individuals employment because of their real or perceived immigration or citizenship status.
+Employers cannot legally deny protected individuals employment because of their real or perceived immigration or citizenship status.
 Yet they may want to ask immigration-related questions for practical purposes.

 Until recently, employers were only allowed to use the following two immigration-related questions for pre-hire screening:

-- Are you authorized to work in the U.S.?; and
+- Are you authorized to work in the U.S.?

 - Will you now or in the future require sponsorship for employment visa status (e.g., H-1B visa status)?